LucoLab/RNASEQ/README.md

 You will need to download some files from Gencode, create a genome Index with STAR, and create some custom files for which scripts are provided to generate them before using the main pipeline.

+An example of the init.json is showed in config directory.
+In the _Set up Files_ section, you will find the files/path needed to complete it.

 ## Set up Tools